Dystonia

 |---|---|---|---|

-| Trihexyphenidyl | Anticholinergic (muscarinic antagonist) | Generalized dystonia, especially children | Dry mouth, blurred vision, urinary retention, cognitive impairment; children tolerate better than adults; titrate slowly to high doses (up to 60–100 mg/day in children) |
+| Trihexyphenidyl | Anticholinergic (muscarinic antagonist) | Generalized dystonia, especially children | Dry mouth, blurred vision, urinary retention, cognitive impairment; titrate slowly; children tolerate doses up to 30–40 mg/day (occasionally higher); adults typically limited to 6–15 mg/day by side effects |

 | Baclofen | GABA-B agonist | Adjunct for generalized/segmental | Sedation, weakness; withdrawal seizures if stopped abruptly; intrathecal baclofen pump for severe lower-limb dystonia |